vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/17_shAstrIya-niyamanAdhikAraH.md

 TAMIL VERSE:

-By following the four Vedas (and the Smr̥tis and other sastras) in which the Supreme Being who measured the three worlds with His feet has ordained what is right and what is wrong, we have attained the state of service similar to that of the eternal sūris who are full of the love (of God).
+By following the four Vedas (and the Smr̥tis and other śāstras) in which the Supreme Being who measured the three worlds with His feet has ordained what is right and what is wrong, we have attained the state of service similar to that of the eternal sūris who are full of the love (of God).
 To us who live in the dark night (of saṁsāra), there is no other light than that of this moon (viz. the sāstras) to dispel the darkness that grows denser and denser at every step.

 SANSKRIT SLOKA: